mbpolan/debiru/README.md

 ## Developing

 You'll need macOS 11.x and Xcode 12.4.

+Additionally, you'll need a recent version of [Sourcery](https://github.com/krzysztofzablocki/Sourcery), and it must be on your path.

-Simpy open the Xcode project, and build and run the app.
-At this time, all dependencies are configured using Swift Package Manager, so you should not need any external tools.
+Afterwards, once you have all of the necessary tools, open the Xcode project, and build and run the app.
+Most dependencies are configured using Swift Package Manager, which Xcode should handle for you automatically.

 ## Contributing